gdarko/ColorPicker/README.md

 ### Usage Requirements

 - Supported Operating system (MacOS/Linux/Windows)
-- If using OSX, make sure you give it permission in "Security & Privacy > Screen recording"
+- Apple/OSX: Allow permission -> "Security & Privacy > Screen recording"
+- Wayland: Users that use Linux's Wayland Display Server needs to use "CTRL + G" shortcut to grab screenshot first and then use the mouse to detect the color.

 ### Building Requirements